hedgedoc/hedgedoc/docs/content/setup/manual-setup.md

     Before you upgrade, **always read the release notes**.
     You can find them on our [releases page](https://hedgedoc.org/releases/).

-If you are upgrading HedgeDoc from an older version, follow these steps:
+If you want to upgrade HedgeDoc from an older version, follow these steps:

 1. Check if you still meet the [requirements at the top of this document](#requirements-on-your-server).
 2. Ensure you read the [release notes](https://hedgedoc.org/releases/) of all versions between your current version